mcneel/developer.rhino3d.com/_guide_topics/cpp/rdk-post-effects.md

 		return false;
 ```

-Now we are read to enter the main pixel loop.
+Now we are ready to enter the main pixel loop.
 Inside the loop, you read the input pixels by calling `pRGBA_CPU->GetValue()` or `pRGBA_CPU->GetValueEx()`.
 The latter is preferred because it's faster than the former which was only retained for backward compatibility.
 You write the output pixels by calling `pNewRGBA_CPU->SetValue()`.
 The iteration is best done by iterating over y and then x.
 You should include a call to `IRhRdkNewPostEffectPipeline::ReportProgress()` in the _y_ loop.

 ```
 	// Iterate over all the pixels in the area.